Home Best Places in the Fraser Valley Abbotsford’s Maan Farms

 From September until the end of October, Maan Farms has a corn maze which can be fun.
 From late September until the end of October it also has a Pumpkin Patch where you can pick out your own Halloween pumpkin, and in October in recent years it has had both a Flashlight Corn Maze and Haunted Corn Maze.

 The pumpkin patch and regular maze are great for young children.
 They aren’t scary.
-The Haunted Corn Maze, however, is for older folks who want to get seriously freaked out!
+The Haunted Corn Maze, however, is for older people who want to get seriously freaked out!
 Maan Farms claims to have “the scariest corn maze in Canada,” so don’t say we didn’t warn you!

 Tips & Advice